Today's Articles

 This date marks gospel singer Mahalia Jackson’s birthday in 1911.
 She was a Black gospel singer.

 Jackson was born in New Orleans, LA, and raised in the Mount Mariah Baptist Church, where she sang in the choir.
-At a young age, Jackson knew she was going to be successful, yet she refused to sing secular music, a pledge she would keep throughout her professional life.
-"Halie’s" (her nickname) Aunt Bell told her that one day she would sing in front of royalty.
+At a young age, Jackson knew she would be successful, yet she refused to sing secular music, a pledge she would keep throughout her professional life.
+"Halie’s" (her nickname) Aunt Bell told her that she would sing in front of royalty one day.
 Halie would one day see that come true.

 She also suffered from racism and prejudice throughout her life, subjected to Jim Crow laws prevalent in Southern states.
-Dr. Martin Luther King, Jr., was a major mentor in her life not only because he was a Baptist and a devout Christian but because he spoke of peace and freedom for all races.
-In 1950 she became the first gospel singer to perform at New York's Carnegie Hall.
+Dr. Martin Luther King, Jr., was a major mentor in her life because he was a Baptist and a devout Christian and spoke of peace and freedom for all races.
+1950, she became the first gospel singer to perform at New York's Carnegie Hall.
 She started touring Europe in 1952 and was hailed by critics as the "world's greatest gospel singer."
-In Paris, she was called the Angel of Peace, and throughout the continent, she sang to capacity audiences.
+In Paris, she was called the Angel of Peace and sang to capacity audiences throughout the continent.

 Mahalia Jackson became one of the most influential gospel singers in the world.
-At most of Dr. King's speeches and rallies, she sang "Amazing Grace" and other uplifting songs.
+She sang "Amazing Grace" and other uplifting songs at Dr. King's speeches and rallies.
 At the March on Washington in 1963, she sang "I've Been 'Buked, and I've Been Scorned" in front of 250,000 people.
 Rev. Dr. Martin Luther King, Jr. made his famous "I Have a Dream" speech there.
 She also sang "Take My Hand, Precious Lord" at his funeral after he was assassinated.
 Her first hit was "Lift Every Voice and Sing," sometimes called the Black National Anthem.

 When she died on January 27, 1972, funeral services were held in Chicago and New York.
-Mrs. Coretta Scott King eulogized Mahalia during the Chicago funeral as "a friend - proud, black and beautiful."
+Coretta Scott King eulogized Mahalia during the Chicago funeral as "a friend - proud, black, and beautiful."
 Dr. Joseph H. Jackson, president of the National Baptist Convention, U.S.A., Inc., of which Mahalia was the Official Soloist, delivered the eulogy.
 Aretha Franklin closed the Chicago observance with a moving rendition of "Precious Lord, Take My Hand."
-Widely regarded as the best in the history of the genre and as the first "Queen of Gospel Music," many landmarks are named after Mahalia Jackson.
+Widely regarded as the best in the genre's history and as the first "Queen of Gospel Music," many landmarks are named after Mahalia Jackson.

 To Become a Musician or Singer